orionaskatu/stable-diffusion-webui/README.md

 # Prequisites

-**It is NOT SAFE to expose this implementation of the Web UI outside your local network (mainly because of passwordless sudo).**

-**I'm not a developer and my code is far from good, so you WILL encounter bugs.**

 Tested on Debian 11 (Bullseye), it may need adjustments for other Linux distros.

 You just need `python3` and the `proprietary nvidia drivers`.